 In a highly saturated market like car insurance, where price is probably the most important driver for the customer’s decision – knowing how to attract your target audience and distinguish your brand from the competition is vital.

 Car insurance brands are using Relative Insight to compare competitor websites and crack the competitive landscape.
 We wanted to understand how three leading car insurance brands position themselves on their websites.
-So naturally, we turned to text analysis.
+So naturally, we turned to competitor analysis.

 Looking specifically at British insurers Direct Line, Hastings Direct and Admiral, we compared the language used throughout the car insurance sections of each brand’s website.
 While the positioning and product differentiation may not look immediately apparent, this is where Relative Insight really comes into play!